The Masonic Order of Pilgrim Preceptors

 REGION OF THE EASTERN COUNTIES

 The Order is based on the story of how Freemasonry came from Jerusalem to England.
 Candidates are admitted to the degree of Pilgrim, which describes the journey of Freemasonry from Jerusalem to Rome.
 The second degree is that of Preceptor, and explains the journey from Rome to England.
 The third degree is the Installation into the chair as an Illustrious Preceptor.
-The ethos of the Order, and its motto, is “Liberty, Equality and Freedom”.
-Membership is by invitation, and members must be subscribing First Principals of a regular Royal Arch Chapter and subscribing Past Masters of a regular Craft Lodge.
+The ethos of the Order, and its motto, is “Fraternity, Equality and Liberty”.
+Membership is by invitation, and members must be subscribing Past First Principals of a regular Royal Arch Chapter and subscribing Past Masters of a regular Craft Lodge.

 During the late 1870s three Companions conceived the idea of using some of the information they had found in northern Masonic libraries to develop a Masonic ceremony called “the Pilgrim Preceptors”, but made no attempt to invite others to join them or to see the ceremony performed.
 In the 1970s, the son of one of the three conferred the Order on another Companion, who “initiated” five Companions, but nothing more happened until 1984, when the Order was revived and a new ritual produced.